-The current lot layout and lack of the development has left some vacant parcels "landlocked".
+The current lot layout and lack of the development has left large vacant parcels "landlocked".
 Other vacant lots lack interior street systems to provide access throughout the land parcel.
 Land which is "landlocked" is deprived of economic potential since no reasonable vehicular access is obtainable.

-3. Lack of Planned Open Space.
+Lack of Planned Open Space.

-With a shift in land use in a significant portion of the area towards office, commercial and residential uses, planning of open space becomes a concern.
+With a shift in land use in portions of the area towards office, commercial and both high and low density residential uses, planning of open space becomes a concern.
 Because of excessive land use and lot coverage, courtyards, plazas and mini-parks are generally lacking in the area.
 These spaces provide a retreat from the normal work environment during lunch hours and break periods, and are generally a welcome attraction in the urban environment.
 Modern planning generally requires certain amounts of open space, addressing both current and future use.